jamesdfurtado/weather-app/README.md

 # **Weather App Setup Guide**

-Follow these steps to clone, set up, and run the Weather App:

 ## **1. Clone the Repository**
 Run the following command in your terminal to clone the project:
 ```bash